 Shyft makes sure that all shift swaps comply with government regulations – meaning that a manager doesn’t have to do the math on employee hours in his head, and instead, can simply open the app and confirm the shift change.

 “In a position like this, it’s a revolving door of employees.
-Typically, high school kids, their first job,” Said Bowman.
+Typically, high school kids, it’s their first job,” Said Bowman.
 “Anytime I can use technology to help me out with that, it’s a huge help.”

 Wearable Tech: The New Frontier